The Lady's Not for Burning: Synopsis

 Thomas Mendip, a world-weary recently discharged soldier, wants to be hanged.
 Visiting the house of Hebble Tyson, the mayor of Cool Clary, he explains this to the mayor's clerk, Richard, through a window.
 Alizon, the fiancée of the Mayor's nephew Humphrey, enters the room and she and Richard immediately feel a connection, although their conversation is interrupted by Thomas' asides.
 Shortly afterwards, Nicholas, Humphrey's brother, enters and declares that he has killed Humphrey in a battle over Alizon, and thus deserves her hand in marriage.
 Margaret, who is Mayor Tyson's sister and the mother of Nicholas and Humphrey, arrives.
 Nicholas and Richard are sent to get Humphrey from the garden, where he lies quite alive.
 Noises outside the house reveal a witch-hunt is in progress; Thomas repeatedly reminds everyone that he is there to be hanged, asking why his wish is ignored.
 The Mayor comes in and says that Thomas shall not be hanged without reason, prompting Thomas to claim that he has killed two people.
 The Mayor does not believe him.
 The accused witch, Jennet, then enters.
 After recounting her accusers' wild tales about her mystical powers, and laughing over their ludicrous nature, she is shocked to hear that the Mayor also believes them.
 The mayor sends Richard to get the constable to have her arrested, but Richard does not do so as he does not think she is a witch.
-The Chaplain enters next, apologising for his lateness for evening prayers.
+The Chaplain enters next, apologizing for his lateness for evening prayers.
 Thomas claims to be the devil and that the world will soon end.
 The Mayor has both him and Jennet arrested.